-Weekend wild camping trips are still on the agenda (we’ll just have to remove some items from our campervan packing list!) but for longer trips, we bought a Vango Noosa Low awning.
+Weekend wild camping trips are still on the agenda (we’ll just have to remove some items from our campervan packing list!) but for longer trips like our summer trips camping in France, we bought a Vango Noosa Low awning.

 When buying our VW campervan awning, there were lots of things that needed to be considered.
 This post will take you through everything you need to know about VW camper awnings, including the benefits of a camper van awning, what to look for when choosing a van awning, tips on how to use a drive away awning and our views on the Vango Noosa Low Awning.

 What is an awning?

 Completely new to the world of driveaway awnings?
 A driveaway awning is essentially a tent that attaches to the side of your campervan (or motorhome).
 You attach it when you are at the campsite and dettach when you want to drive away to explore the area.
 It usually consists of a main living area and an attaching panel.

 The benefits of a drive away awning